GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 initialization depending on the {FunctionsFramework::Function#name} or {FunctionsFramework::Function#type}.

-In most cases, initialization code should live in an `on_startup` block _instead of_ at the "top level" of your Ruby file that defines functions.
-This is because some serverless runtimes may load your Ruby file at build or deployment time (for example, to verify that the requested function is properly defined), which will execute any code present at the top level of the Ruby file.
-If your initialization is long-running or depends on runtime resources or environment variables, this could cause the deployment to fail.
+**In most cases, initialization code should live in an `on_startup` block instead of at the "top level" of your Ruby file.** This is because some serverless runtimes may load your Ruby code at build or deployment time (for example, to verify that it properly defines the requested function), and this will execute any code present at the top level of the Ruby file.
+If top-level code is long-running or depends on runtime resources or environment variables, this could cause the deployment to fail.
 By performing initialization in an `on_startup` block instead, you ensure it will run only when an actual runtime server is starting up, not at build/deployment time.

 ```ruby
 require "functions_framework"